Technology-Based Learning (TBL) in the Workforce System

 TBL, or educational technology, is dramatically altering the delivery of education, employment services, and training at all levels.
 Technology has expanded the geographic reach of learning opportunities, reduced costs and individualized the learning experience.
 While an extensive research literature has considered the role of technology in traditional K-12 or higher education settings, there is little research in the context of workforce development and nontraditional education.

-The U.S. Department of Labor Employment and Training Administration hired Abt to explore the prevalence, viability, and effectiveness of TBL across several segments of the public workforce system.
+The U.S. Department of Labor Employment and Training Administration hired Abt to review the literature on TBL strategies for workforce development and explore the prevalence, viability, and effectiveness of TBL across several segments of the public workforce system.
 Segments included state-level planning, local implementation in American Job Centers (AJCs) and remediation of basic skills in the Job Corps program.
 We conducted interviews with state- and local-level representatives from across the country and surveyed the national network of Job Corps centers.

 In general, TBL strategies are widespread across the workforce system, but the approach to selection and implementation of technologies varies.
-Barriers to expansion include TBL costs, inability to use technology, and limited access to high-speed broadband internet in rural areas.
+Barriers to expansion include cost, technological literacy, and limited access to high-speed broadband internet in rural areas.
 But respondents reported TBL helps close client skills gaps, provides states and AJCs with greater flexibility to respond to local and clients’ needs, and allows Job Corps instructors to personalize learning for students.